KnightRogueLycerin/QoLDev/README.md

 # Development
 ## File.hpp
-*A liberay that make it easy to interface with files*
+* A library that make it easy to interface with files
 * Todo: start

 # Known Issues